fbpx

 Although these are excellent measurements in the business world, they help us work diligently unto the Lord.

-God can tell you to start a business, and it fails.
-Then you might believe everything collapsed because God grew your character and tested obedience as a measure of successβ€”not the numbers.
+However, God can also tell you to start a business, and it fails.
+This can happen because God knew you needed this collapse to grow your character and test obedience as a measure of success—not the numbers.

-James 2:5 NIV says, Listen, my beloved brethren:Β Has God not chosen the poor of this worldΒ to beΒ rich in faith and heirs of the kingdomΒ which He promised to those who love Him?
+James 2:5 NIV says, Listen, my beloved brethren: Has God not chosen the poor of this world to be rich in faith and heirs of the kingdom which He promised to those who love Him?

 When you pass His test, you move on and rejoice.

 Don’t get down in the dumps because the numbers that display to the public appear low.
 What seems low in our society is not the bottom spiritually.
 Watch my Testimony video; in it, I share how my ambition for success left me empty, but through Christ, I’ve overcome.
+Since writing this post, I’ve published my book The Acceleration Cure | 28 Biblical Principles to Get Unstuck in Life and Business.
+I encourage you to check it out because I believe it will bless you.

 The Relationship Between Your Ministry and Your Occupation on Bible.org says, We often engage in the numbers game, counting attendance or conversions.
 God is not impressed with the results of a ministry.
 Often they are deceiving, and even when they are accurate, they only reveal the power of God (1 Corinthians 12:6).
 The basis for the measure of a ministry cannot be the judgment of men or the tallying of numbers.
 The measure of a ministry is God’s business, not ours.
-God does not compare our ministry with that of others, nor should we (cf.Β 2 Corinthians 10:11).
+God does not compare our ministry with that of others, nor should we (cf. 2 Corinthians 10:11).

-Colossians 3:23-24 NKJV And whatever you do, do it heartily, as to the Lord and not to men,Β 24Β knowing that from the Lord you will receive the reward of the inheritance;Β forΒ you serve the Lord Christ.
+Colossians 3:23-24 NKJV And whatever you do, do it heartily, as to the Lord and not to men24 knowing that from the Lord you will receive the reward of the inheritance; for you serve the Lord Christ.

-Dream Big Goal-Setting Guide
+Dream Big

-Dangers of Drifting from Your Lane
+5 Dangers of Drifting from Your Lane

 When you spend your precious time looking at what others are doing, you waste valuable moments, seasons, and years away from what you need to do.